phipalibunao/CS3_2ndQtr_K18_K21/README.md

 ## Website Overview
 **Fractured Night** is an interactive narrative website where a single event is retold through the perspectives of five different people.
-Each act reveals a fragment of the truth, hidden within mini-games and puzzles that reflect their memories, fears, and lies.
+Each act reveals a fragment of the truth, hidden within mini-games and clues that reflect their memories, fears, and lies.

 > Will you remember the truth or only fragments of it?